Divyagupta004dg/barrel-shifter-32bit-uvm/README.md

 **Why 100% coverage does not mean bug-free?** Coverage confirms scenarios were exercised.
 Bugs are caught by scoreboard comparison and assertions — these work together for complete verification. hy 100% coverage does not mean bug-free?** Coverage confirms scenarios were exercised.
 Bugs are caught by scoreboard comparison and assertions — these work together for complete verification

+hhhhy 100% coverage does not mean bug-free?** Coverage confirms scenarios were exercised.
+Bugs are caught by scoreboard comparison and assertions — these work together for complete verification